Read all about Sherwin Williams Creamy, plus see 25 real homes that use it!

 If you’ve been following my posts in my paint color series, you know that I’m a big fan of neutrals.
 Especially off-whites.
-I’ve already done in-depth reviews of several, including Alabaster and Swiss Coffee.
+I’ve already done in-depth reviews of many, including SW Alabaster and Swiss Coffee.

-Now it’s time to check out one of my favorites: Sherwin Williams Creamy (SW 7012).
-This rich and, well, creamy hue is an off-white that can be used in many different ways and in many different places.
+Now, it’s time to check out one of my favorite colors in the off-white color arena: Sherwin Williams Creamy (SW 7012).
+This rich and, well, creamy hue can be used in many different ways and in many different places.

-But it’s off-white, which is a neutral color that can be used anywhere, right?
+Since it’s off-white, it’s a neutral color that can be used anywhere, right?
 Unfortunately, that’s not the case.
-Whites and off-whites aren’t colors that are as simple as they sound.
+Whites and off-whites aren’t as simple as they sound.

-In fact, they’re downright complicated.
+In fact, they’re downright complicated colors.
 It all comes down to a shade’s undertones.
-When it comes to whites, they can have a vast range of undertones, including yellow, red, pink, blue, gray, or green.
+When it comes to white hues, they can have a vast range of undertones, including yellow, red, pink, blue, gray, or green.

-Although Creamy is a versatile shade, it definitely has undertones that will cause it to not work in every space, depending on the lighting and your preferences.
+Although Creamy is a versatile shade, it definitely has undertones that will prevent it from working well in every space, depending on the lighting and your preferences.

-That said, Creamy is a lovely shade and one of Sherwin Williams’ most popular colors for a reason.
+That said, Creamy is a lovely shade and one of the Sherwin-Williams Company’s most popular colors for a reason.
 Let’s take an in-depth look at SW Creamy to determine if it might be a good fit for your home!

 Sherwin Williams Creamy Undertones